Extract Your Data

 Starting from version 2024.1, Tableau introduces a feature that enables users to perform incremental refreshes on extracts using a non-unique key column.
 There’s a new UI that supports these advanced settings.

-This update introduces an additional step in the process.
+This update also introduces an additional step in the extraction process.
 During an incremental refresh, Tableau first removes rows from the extract that match the previously recorded highest value.
 Subsequently, Tableau queries for all rows that have a value higher than or equal to the previous highest value.
 This approach ensures that any deleted rows are accounted for, along with any newly added ones.

 Extracts in the web